-When batteries do become financially viable, Enphase will limit your options to an AC coupled battery solution.
+When batteries do become financially viable, Enphase will limit your options to an AC-coupled battery solution.
 The main problem with AC coupling is a regulation problem.
 In Qld, ACT, parts of NSW and parts of Victoria, we are limited to a maximum of 10kW of inverters on each phase.
-And the 10 kW limit includes the sum of all the microinverters and the AC coupled inverter/battery charger.
+And the 10 kW limit includes the sum of all the microinverters and the AC-coupled inverter/battery charger.

 3. Voltage rise

 Voltage rise is sometimes a significant electricity grid issue that can make your solar system turn off in the middle of the day.
 It’s a fairly complex issue explained in detail in this post.
 If you have potential voltage rise issues, we’ll need to minimise voltage rise.
-We’ll do this by reducing the length of the AC cable run, and increasing the size of the AC cable.
+We’ll do this by reducing the length of the AC cable run and increasing the size of the AC cable.

 If you install a string inverter like Fronius, this is simple.
 We install your inverter next to the switchboard and use 10mm cables.
-In this situation, we might only contribute 0.2% to voltage rise.
+In this situation, we might only contribute 0.2% to the voltage rise.

-If, however, you choose Enphase, we’ll need to run longer AC cables to your roof, and run small Enphase AC cables to every panel.
-On a high set complex roof, it may not be feasible to minimise the voltage rise on an Enphase AC cable below 1%.
+If, however, you choose Enphase, we’ll need to run longer AC cables to your roof and run small Enphase AC cables to every panel.
+On a high-set complex roof, it may not be feasible to minimise the voltage rise on an Enphase AC cable below 1%.